 A visit to the pub to eat is considered a treat - even for customers who are watching their weight, so we maintain our quest to develop dishes which offer both full flavour and generous portions, but at a lower calorie level.
 The range includes both specially developed dishes and dishes on our menu which can be served differently to achieve a lower Calorie count.

-Unlike our competitors, who aim for less than 700 Calories, we work to Under 500 Calories because this achieves a target meal count for someone on a 1500 Calorie a day programme.
+Depending on the menu, we work to Under 500 or 600 Calories because this achieves a target meal count for someone on a 1500 Calorie a day programme.

 Marston’s food, creative talent and fantastic menus have been recognised as some of the best in the business.
-At the 2014 MIDAS awards we won the Kids category for our ‘Little Monsters’ menu, and the ‘City Bar Dining’ category for Pitcher & Piano.
+At the 2017 MIDAS awards we won Best Kids Menu in class.
+Winner Daniel Matheson from Marston’s Inns and Taverns.

-Development has not stopped there.
-Last autumn, specially printed menus featuring dishes made with ingredients which do not contain wheat or gluten were made available so that customers can choose their food along with the rest of their party.
+In addition the majority of our pubs can offer a printed NGCI menu featuring dishes made with ingredients which do not contain wheat or gluten so that customers can choose their food along with the rest of their party.
 The kitchen tickets clearly identify that the dish is from the special menu, avoiding potential customer discomfort.